ApGa/pong_ml/README.md

 # pong_ml
 A simple pong game implemented in python along with a neural network based pong playing bot. .

+Todos:
+Implemented, will push code soon